An efficient spectral method for the dynamic behavior of truss structures: Results

-We now seek to apply the theoretical framework developed to two specific examples.
-To show that our theory produces results that are equivalent to previously established methods, we first consider a two dimensional structure comprised of four joints arranged in a square connected by five total rods, as depicted in Fig. \ref{Fig:squaredisp}.
+To show that our approach produces results that are equivalent to previously established methods, we first consider a two dimensional structure comprised of four joints arranged in a square, a total of 5 rods (square frame with a crossbar) as shown in Fig. \ref{fig:truss-spring} (A).
 We choose a global coordinate and label system such that the joint 1 is located at $(0,0)$, joint 2 at $(L,0)$, joint 3 at $(0,L)$, and joint 4 at $(L,L)$.
-Four of the five rods form the square outline of the structure and can thus be denoted by the connectivity labels 12, 13, 24, and 34.
+Rods that form the square frame can be denoted by the connectivity labels 12, 13, 24, and 34.
 The fifth rod, labeled 23, creates a cross bar of length $\sqrt{2}L$.
-Finally, we invoke an aligned coordinate set to define the local coordinate system of each joint.

-Precisely how this system responds to external forces can be determined from the use of scattering wavefronts.
-Fig. \ref{Fig:squaredisp} shows a time lapse of a compression wave generated by a sudden impact moving through the structure.
-Eq. \ref{jointFampsol} dictates how the initial wave interacts with joint 2 to become two separate transmitted waves and one reflected wave (see Appendix \ref{app:sswd} for explicit derivation of transmission matrices).
-This process repeats itself every time one of the waves reaches joint 2 or 3, steadily creating a continuously increasing number of waves.
-Fig. \ref{Fig:squaredisp} also highlights how waves merely reflect off joints 1 and 4 rather than scattering through them due to the fact that $D_{\mu}=|\mathcal{N}_{\mu}|$ at these joints.
-As discussed in Sec. \ref{sec:JWD}, this causes the rods attached to them to be effectively uncoupled and incapable of passing energy to one another.

-If the wave is oscillatory with a well defined, nonzero frequency rather than a single pulse, then the forcing conditions become more restricted.
-For most frequencies, oscillatory forcing at one or more joints is necessary to maintain a well defined steady state as opposed to a divergently growing number of wavefronts.
-The natural frequencies of the system are an exception in that waves at these frequencies can propagate through the structure in a steady state that does not require any external forces to be applied.
-By examining how waves traverse each rod via Eq. \ref{FBexchange} and scatter through joints 2 and 3 via Eq. \ref{jointFampsol} we can calculate the relation between the forward and backward travelling wave amplitudes in rod 23 from either the scattering at joint 2 or that at joint 3 (see Appendix \ref{app:sswd}).
-Requiring these amplitudes to match yields the condition